Lock Change Cost

 Below is a checklist to consider when hiring a contractor for changing a lock and checking locksmith near me prices.

-• Make sure your locksmith is approved by the Master Locksmiths Association scheme and has the correct qualifications for the job.
+• Are they registered with a recognised trade body?
+Make sure your locksmith is an MLA Approved Company or a member of the Master Locksmiths Association scheme, and has relevant training for the job.

-• Always put a written agreement with your locksmith out before any work takes place.
-This will ensure you have a clear outline of the job specification and what services will be included in their quote.
+• Have you been given an itemised quote?
+Have a written agreement with your locksmith before any work takes place, so you're aware of what services will be included in their quote and if there are any unexpected costs.

 Is the work of a locksmith who fits a new lock generally guaranteed?